December: What to Do in the Desert Garden

 No discussion of December gardening would be complete without mentioning the iconic holiday plant poinsettia.

-While you can pick up poinsettias just about anywhere, if you live in Tucson, treat yourself to a visit at Green Things Nursery.
-As the largest grower of poinsettias in Arizona, it is the place to buy poinsettias.
+While you can pick up poinsettias just about anywhere, if you live in Tucson, treat yourself to a visit to Green Things Nursery.
+As the largest grower of poinsettias in Arizona, it is “the” place to buy poinsettias.

 various colors of poinsettias at a nursery